saleyn/phx-multi-select/README.md

 - `assets/js/hooks/multi-select-hook.js` - copied from the multi_select source
 - `assets/js/hooks/index.js` - add the MultiSelectHook

+Install the javascript packages with your preferred package manager e.g `cd assets && npm install` or `cd assets && yarn install`

 If the AlpineJS support is requested (`:use_alpinejs` options), the `root.html.heex` and `app.js` will be checked for installation of AlpineJS.